 How does Myki work on V/Line?

 Myki began operating on V/Line’s so-called “commuter” services during June and July 2013 and the sale of paper tickets for those services was abandoned on Monday 24 February 2014.

 Note, however, that the government has decided that Myki will not be introduced on what are now called “long-distance” railway services – those running beyond Geelong, Ballarat, Bendigo, Seymour and Traralgon, nor will Myki be used on any V/Line buses.
 Those services will continue to use paper tickets only.

-V/Line passengers using Myki who travel in more than two zones (and that will be most of them) need to have:
+V/Line passengers using Myki who travel in more than two zones (and that is the case for most V/Line journeys) need to have:

 - a Myki Pass for their entire journey and a Myki Money balance of at least $0.00; or